About The Author

 Phase 2: Plan

-With the meetings and assessment finding complete, the incoming CIO will more than likely have a number of items to address.
+With the meetings and assessment findings complete, the incoming CIO will more than likely have a number of items to address.
 There will most likely be some critical items requiring immediate attention.
 For me, it was the absence of a disaster recovery (DR) and business continuity plan (BCP).
 If an unforeseen event were to occur, the company had no backup plan or way to recover.
 This was the first initiative addressed and delivered.
 Unfortunately, we needed to implement it.
 Faulty battery maintenance caused a short and started a data center fire.
 We quickly put our plan in place, switching over to our backup systems and sending the sales and customer service teams to an alternate location.
 Our teams continued to enter orders and our shipments left the docks as planned, without a hitch.
 I estimate we saved the company $40M that day, as well as their reputation with their customers.

 When assembling the IT Strategy and execution plan, remember, Rome was not built in a day.
 There will be a number of items to address.
 Business value and critical items will drive execution priority, which will most likely span multiple years.